Make an Appointment: [email protected] | 936-402-6768

 Meet Our Team

-Joseph Davis is certified by the Texas State Board of Examiners as a Licensed Professional Counselor Associate (LPC-A).
+Joseph Davis is certified by the Texas State Board of Examiners as a Licensed Professional Counselor (LPC).
 He earned his Masters of Arts in Professional Counseling from Liberty University.
 Throughout his time studying, Joseph has been exposed to many styles of counseling and has worked with clients from various backgrounds and diverse ages.
 Therapeutically, Joseph gravitates toward Cognitive Behavioral and Narrative Therapies as well as Motivational Interviewing.
 Overall, Joseph believes in the power of a trusting therapeutic conversation.
 Having experienced that power himself, Joseph believes there is relief to be found for the issues we face.

 Ellen Russell, M.A., LPC-Associate Supervised by Hope Brown, MA, LPC-S